"To run an efficient and effective Council to deliver best value for our residents."

 The Council has revisited its objectives, to ensure that these still meet the needs of the district and its residents.
 As part of this work, the Council has clearly identified the priority areas of work for the next three years, and the performance indicators that will be used to demonstrate whether we are achieving our ambitions.

-The Council is committed to achieving its corporate objectives and to improving the economy, efficiency and effectiveness of its services by an annual cycle of service planning.
-Each year, every department reviews its activities and agrees a three-year service plan.
+The Council is committed to achieving its corporate objectives and to improving the economy, efficiency and effectiveness of its services.

-The Council's service plans and charters are listed below:
+The Council's Service Delivery Plans are listed below:

 What have we achieved?